 4 Belief In Human Potential

 In one organisation I worked in, access to some social media sites was forbidden.
-Staff responsible for complaints were off from important channels of customer feedback.
-Elsewhere a lot of frustration and disappointment was expressed at what was regarded as heavy handed control.
+Staff responsible for complaints used social media as essential channels of customer feedback.
+Elsewhere a lot of frustration and disappointment was expressed at what was regarded as heavy-handed control.

-The implication behind the restriction is clear.
-We – the organisation don’t trust you to be responsible in your use of social media.
+The implication of the restriction is clear.
+We – the organisation doesn’t trust you to be responsible for your use of social media.

 It’s is an example of believing the worst of people.
 There are many other ways that leaders can allow similar impressions to develop.